Theropod paleopathology: Allosauroids

 Allosaurus fragilis was found to have the highest number of stress fractures of any theropod examined in a 2001 study.

 A Poekilopleuron bucklandii individual preserves three different kinds of documented pathologies.
 The first is a tail vertebra with an exostosis ankylosing the chevron of one vertebra to the centrum of the next.
 The second is a phalanx, probably belonging to the animal's foot, that shows three low, irregular exostoses.
 Lastly, a phalanx that probably belong to the animal's hand exhibits a short round callus.
 A British bombing raid near the end of the Second World War destroyed the specimen, thus it is impossible to study the causes of these pathologies.

-The Allosaurus fragilis specimen MOR 693 exhibits at least 14 separate bone pathologies.
+The Allosaurus jimmadseni specimen MOR 693 exhibits at least 14 separate bone pathologies.
 The animal had multiple broken bones in its hands and feet, including fractures in the first phalanx of the first finger, first and third segments of the first and third toes and the third and fifth metatarsals.
 The head of the first phalanx of the third toe also contained a possible involucrum.
 Multiple pathologies were also observed in five ribs and cervical vertebrae 6, thoracics (3rd, 8th, 13th) and chevron of the second tail vertebra.
 The right scapula, gastralia and ilium were also affected, with the ilial fracture suggesting overhead impact.

 The left scapula and fibula of an Allosaurus fragilis specimen catalogued as USNM 4734 both have healed fractures.
 The specimen USNM 8367 preserved several pathological gastralia which preserve evidence of healed fractures near their middle.
 Some of these fractures produced false joints because they didn't heal well.